Journey to the Center of the Knowledge Neurons: Discoveries of Language-Independent Knowledge Neurons and Degenerate Knowledge Neurons: Experiments

 \vpara{Localization of Language-Independence Neurons} Through our experiment with module 2, we capture the results in Figure \ref{fig3}.
 The findings reveal that, whether in m-BERT or m-GPT, language-independent knowledge neurons are primarily concentrated in the final one or two layers.
 This might be because language-independent facts serve as high-level features, and the PLM is only able to successfully encode them in the final few layers.

-\vpara{Cross-Lingual Knowledge Editing Experimental Settings} We design cross-lingual editing experiments based on language-independent knowledge neurons.
+\vpara{Cross-Lingual Knowledge Editing Experimental Settings and Results} We design cross-lingual editing experiments based on language-independent knowledge neurons.
 Similar to the setup of knowledge localization experiments, we suppress or enhance language-independent knowledge neurons and calculate the editing success rate \( SR \).
-To demonstrate the role of language-independent knowledge neurons, we design two comparative experiments.
-(1) Editing the knowledge neurons of one language and observing the changes in the corresponding facts in another language.
+To demonstrate the role of language-independent knowledge neurons, we design two comparative experiments: (1) Editing the knowledge neurons of one language and observing the changes in the corresponding facts in another language.
 (2) Sequentially editing the knowledge neurons of two languages, observing the changes in the corresponding facts in both languages.

-\vpara{Cross-Lingual Knowledge Editing Experimental Results} Our analysis of Table \ref{table:cross-lingual-edit} brings to light two insights:
+Our analysis of Table \ref{table:cross-lingual-edit} brings to light two insights.

 (1) Language-independent knowledge neurons facilitate cross-lingual editing.
-Compared to editing only in Chinese or English, editing language-independent knowledge neurons has a higher success rate in all settings; in the Chinese dataset, the success rates for m-BERT and m-GPT increased by 213.05\% and 277.36\%.
-This implies the challenge of editing factual knowledge in one language and expecting corresponding changes in other languages; however, utilizing language-independent knowledge neurons makes this achievable.
+Compared to editing in Chinese or English, editing language-independent knowledge neurons has a higher success rate in all settings; in the Chinese dataset, the success rates for m-BERT and m-GPT increased by 213.05\% and 277.36\%.
+This indicates that while editing facts in one language and expecting changes in another is challenging, language-independent neurons provide a viable solution.

 (2) Editing each language separately does not guarantee better results.
 Though one might intuitively edit each language to achieve cross-lingual changes, our experiments show that this method not only relies on more computational resources but also might underperform.
 Sequential editing led to 42.97\% and 58.80\% lower success rates for m-BERT and m-GPT respectively, compared to using language-independent neurons, possibly due to confusion from multiple edits.
 This emphasizes the importance of language-independent neurons.